Disclaimer: I don't own Gakuen Alice.

 She was a genius beyond her age, and at sixteen, she had already created many inventions that sold for millions to the companies that took interest in them.
-She was young, and already she held the world tightly between her fingers.
-With her alice of invention and the remarkable indifference with which she regarded the renown and wealth that she had achieved, she grew to be one of the most established names in all of the Academy.
+Already she held the world tightly between her fingers.
+With her alice of invention and the remarkable indifference with which she regarded the renown and wealth that came with it, she grew up to be one of the most established names in all of the Academy.

-Hotaru had been prepared for it all, and had gracefully welcomed everything without hesitation.
-Somehow, deep down, she'd always known she would be somebody, a distinguished person from all others.
+Hotaru had been prepared for it all and had gracefully welcomed everything without hesitation.
+Somehow, deep down, she'd always known she would be somebody, different from all others.
 While she had never openly expressed it, she knew she had been preparing for this all her life.

 She was Hotaru Imai, and she would be damned if she wouldn't be the best at what she did.

 What she hadn't been prepared for was the number of the fans and admirers that she would attract.
-The beginning of middle school had almost marked the end of her peace, with the flock of young men that confessed their feelings to her.
-It was a good thing she had been careful enough to trust her instincts and draw the basic precautions prior.
+The beginning of middle school had almost marked the end of her peace as flocks of young men started confessing to her left and right.
+It was a good thing she had been careful enough to trust her instincts and draw the basic precautions beforehand.

 It was crazy,and almost too incredibly stupid to believe.
-It took barely four weeks after her sixteenth birthday for the young lady to realize that she had had enough.
+It took barely four weeks after her sixteenth birthday for her to decide that she had had enough.
 And so one week ago, in a moment of temper that had gone unrestrained due to both frustration and exasperation, Hotaru Imai made a brief, earth-shattering declaration that would rival the milestones of the millennium in its magnitude.

 "The Last Dance," she snapped, giving an intent, cold glare at the bunch of idiots who had been disrupting her work and harassing her for the last four weeks.
 "The person I choose to be my last dance is the person I choose to be with."

-Hotaru frowned at the memory, cursing herself for her moment of stupidity.
+Hotaru frowned at the memory, cursing herself for that moment of foolishness.
 She had been reckless, and she had permitted her emotions to rule over her rational thoughts.
-What she had done was the most cliché trick in probably all of mankind, and the fact that she had resorted to something like it aggravated her to no end.
+What she had done was the most cliché trick in probably all of mankind, and the fact that she had resorted to something like it still aggravated her to no end.

-Indeed, what she had done was a very, very bad business decision that easily cost her millions in less than one day.
+Indeed, what she had done was a very, very bad business decision that easily cost her millions in less than twenty-four hours.

-Regardless, she couldn't deny that thinking things through over the weekend left her quite certain that what she had brought upon herself wasn't entirely foolish at all.
+Even so, she couldn't deny that thinking things through over the weekend left her quite certain that what she had done hadn't been entirely stupid.
 In fact, it could possibly even be the greatest decision she had ever made, if she played her cards right.

 After realizing her stupid blunder, she had locked herself up in her laboratory, where she contemplated her next course of action.
 Following her mechanical routine, she had made a benefit-cost analysis to determine her position, and had even been slightly surprised when she ended up with a clear-cut victory for herself.
-No matter how she looked at it, all the gains in this little game would accrue to no one else but her.
+No matter how she looked at it, all the gains in this little game would be hers and no one else's.

 For one, she would finally rid herself of her crazy admirers.
-Their number was astounding, but while she would definitely suffer losses in absolute terms, the fact that many of the sensible ones had already expressed that they would respect her decision in tonight's Last Dance and still put forward their business proposal for her would prove to be more advantageous to her in the long run.
+Their number was intimidating, but while she would definitely suffer losses in absolute terms, the fact that many of the sensible ones had already expressed that they would respect her decision in tonight's Last Dance and still put forward their business proposals would still translate to a win for her in the long run.

 Almost instinctively, Hotaru turned her gaze to the far left, where she had spotted both Ruka Nogi and Hayate Matsudaira just minutes before.
-Against her will, she had found herself glancing in their direction ever since she arrived, all too aware of the rumors that she would pick either of the two – an unsurprising conclusion, considering that they had been the firsts to openly admit their feelings and intention to pursue her.
+She found herself glancing in their direction ever since she had arrived, all too aware of the rumors that she would pick either of the two.
+An unsurprising conclusion, really, considering that they had been the first ones to openly admit their feelings and intention to pursue her.

 "Over here!"
-Hotaru heard someone call out, and she shifted her gaze just in time to see a dashing Yuu Tobita waving at her and Mikan.
+Hotaru turned her gaze just in time to see a dashing Yuu Tobita waving to her and Mikan.
 The young man was at the end of the line for the food, impressively holding off the girls standing nearby.
 "You guys are late!"

 "Sorry!"
 Mikan said, waving back to the blond as they approached him.
 The dutiful Yuu had grown up to be one of the most charming young men in all of the Academy, and he was fast attracting the dangerous interest of the girls in school.